Anthony Joshua vs. Éric Molina: Whyte vs. Chisora

-The Fight
+The fight

+Chisora often had Whyte on the back foot in the early stages and would land with a number of heavy body shots.
+A overhand right from Chisora had Whyte wobbling in the fifth round but Whyte was able to weather the storm and come on strong in the sixth round.
+A left hook from Chisora in the eight left Whyte covering up on the ropes.
+The remaining rounds featured both man exchanging heavy blows but neither man was able to finish off the other.
+On two occasions in the twelfth, Whyte was knocked off balance by Chisora after being hit with huge shots to the head but he made it to the final bell.

+Two judges scored the fight 115–113 and 115–114 for Whyte, and one scoring 115–114 in favour of Chisora giving Whyte a split decision victory.

+Aftermath

+The fight was widely praised, with former WBC super-middleweight champion Richie Woodhall saying "I don't think you'll see a better heavyweight 12-round contest anywhere in the world" and WBC cruiserweight champion and BBC Radio 5 Live pundit Tony Bellew claiming that "That has taken me back to the Ali days, the Frazier days.
+I've not seen a heavyweight fight like that for 20 years.
+What a contest!".

+Post fight, Whyte stated he would not give Chisora a rematch but changed his mind later saying he would be open to a rematch.

+Main Event

 The opener saw little action, with the highlight being a left hook from Joshua in the final seconds of a round which the champion comfortably won on the scorecards.
 The second round saw much of the same; Molina cautiously backing up as Joshua stalked the American around the ring, with the highlight again coming from the champion–a left uppercut that momentarily stunned Molina.
 Joshua began the third round with more intensity, throwing combination punches as Molina continued to remain on the back foot.
 At the halfway point, Joshua landed a powerful straight right hand to drop Molina to the canvas.
 The challenger beat the referee's count of ten, only for Joshua to pounce on the American with a flurry of punches culminating in a left hook to force the referee to call a halt to the fight.
-Following Joshua's win, promoter Eddie Hearn brought Wladimir Klitschko into the ring to announce Klitschko as Joshua's next opponent, with the fight scheduled for 29 April 2017 at the Wembley Stadium in London.